 Nitroprusside should generally be avoided in the setting of acute MI.
 Its use is associated with the shunting of blood away from ischemic myocardium toward healthy myocardium (ie, coronary steal syndrome), which potentiates ischemia.

-If nitroprusside is used, convert therapy to oral or alternative IV vasodilator therapy as soon as possible because prolonged use is associated with thiocyanate toxicity.
+If nitroprusside is used, convert therapy to oral or alternative IV vasodilator therapy as soon as possible, because prolonged high-dose use is associated with thiocyanate and cyanide toxicity, particularly in patients with significant hepatic or renal dysfunction.
 Use in pregnancy is associated with fetal thiocyanate toxicity.
 Prolonged infusion can induce tolerance, and reflex tachycardia may occur.

 Inotropic support is usually used when preload- and afterload-reduction strategies are not successful or when hypotension precludes the use of these strategies.
 Two main classes of inotropic agents are available: catecholamine agents and phosphodiesterase inhibitors (PDIs).
 Calcium-sensitizer agents are a new class of medications that have notably beneficial effects in acute decompensated heart failure; these drugs are under investigation.